Alfresco/docs-alfresco/identity-service/1.6/tutorial/sso/saml.md

 ## Configuration

-There are thirteen steps to configuring SSO using a SAML identity provider with Alfresco products.
+There are fourteen steps to configuring SSO using a SAML identity provider with Alfresco products.
 The following are the host names used as examples throughout the configuration:

 * Alfresco Content Services: `repo.example.com`
 * Alfresco Share: `share.example.com`